 Bear in mind that buying windows is about far more than just costs: lead-in times can hugely impact your project.
 It’s important to be aware that a cheap buy with long manufacture and delivery times can delay a schedule and impact other aspects of a build.

 Lead-in times are generally dictated by the manufacturers themselves and the industry standard is around four to eight weeks.
 However, if you’re in a pinch, Origin offers an optional 24 hour delivery promise.

 Don’t forget, as most systems require specialist fitting, you will need to coordinate with a local approved installation firm if the window company doesn’t offer a fitting service.

-Use a non abrasive cloth and a mild detergent – like baby wash – in warm water to get any marks from frames and to dry with a soft cloth.
+Use a non abrasive cloth and a mild detergent in warm water to remove any marks from frames and dry with a soft cloth.

 Occasionally, you might need to spray the hinges of your aluminium window with silicon spray to lubricate and ensure smooth functionality.

 Are Aluminium Windows Secure?

 Most windows and doors manufacturers aim to talk up their products’ security but now, thanks to changes to Part Q of the Building Regulations in 2015 and the Secured By Design standards, there are measurable ways of ensuring your choice ticks the boxes.

 New builds require accessible windows (basement, ground floor and other easily accessible windows) as part of Part Q to be made to a design that has been shown through testing to meet the security requirements of British Standards Publication PAS 24:2012.